enismustafaj/rthp/README.md

-# rthp
+# Static content server

-A simple implementation of a thread pool in Rust.
+A simple implementation of a multi threaded server serving static content pages.